hardliner66/sol/README.md

 with a call to the `eval_expr` function.
 The second way is useful if you need to run a formula multiple times, so you can cache the parsed expressions and don't have to parse it over and over again.

+## Stack Tracking Allocator
+This is basically the tracking allocator from the stdlib, but it stores a stack trace for the allocation as well.

+This way you not only know where the allocation was made, but also who called you.